rubyforgood/human-essentials/CONTRIBUTING.md

 12. **Create a pull request** and indicate the addressed issue (e.g. `Resolves #1`) in the title, which will ensure the issue gets closed automatically when the pull request gets merged.
 Read PR guidelines [here](#pull-requests).
 13. **Code review**: At this point, someone will work with you on doing a code review.
 If the automated tests gives :+1: to the PR merging, we can then do any additional (staging) testing as needed.

 14. **Merge**: Finally if all looks good the core team will merge your code in; if your feature branch was in this main repository, the branch will be deleted after the PR is merged.

-Deploys are currently done about once a week!
+15. Deploys are currently done about once a week!
+Read the deployment process [here](#deployment-process).

 ## Issues
 Please feel free to contribute!
 While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
 In particular, addressing issues that are tagged with the next milestone should be prioritized higher.